Wind Energy, Wind Turbines, and Wind Power in Australia

 - 30 more wind farm projects with a combined generating capacity of 5,500MW committed to being build by 2020/21

-The largest Australian wind farm is owned by AGL, known as Coopers Gap Wind Farm and located north of Brisbane.
-It began generating electricity in the summer of 2019 and once completed will produce about 1,510,00MWh of energy per year which, AGL says, will power approximately 260,000 Australian homes.
+The largest wind farm in Australia, known as Coopers Gap Wind Farm, is owned by AGL and located north of Brisbane.
+While currently in the process of being built, it began generating electricity in the summer of 2019 and once completed will produce about 1,510,00MWh of energy per year which, AGL says, will power approximately 260,000 Australian homes.

-Residential wind turbines Australia: Is small scale wind energy viable?
+Residential wind turbines in Australia: Is small-scale wind energy viable?

 The future of wind power in Australia